ulookuglynoob/Nova-AI/README.md

 If you want to contribute to this project, please fork the repository, make your changes, and submit a pull request.
 Contributions are welcome!

 License
-No license, project is open source!
+No license, the project is open source!

 Contact
 For any inquiries or support, please contact: